 Discover our most frequentally asked questions below

-Most Miller’s locations provide Physical, Occupational and Speech therapy on both an inpatient and outpatient basis.
+Physical, Occupational and Speech therapy are provided on both an inpatient and outpatient basis at most locations.
 The therapists and residents work together following a customized therapy plan to enhance recovery.
+Most locations offer private suites for rehabilitation.
 Therapy is provided at variable times during the day depending on the resident’s performance and preference.
 State of the art equipment may be part of an effective therapy program and used for many prevalent conditions such as pain, falls, edema, strokes, contractures, dysphasia, post-surgical recovery, urinary incontinence, chronic wounds and more.
-In addition, most locations offer private suites as a part of the rehabilitation stay experience.

 Many people are able to return to their home after benefiting from our short term rehabilitation services.
 Upon admission, a care plan including a ”Discharge to Home” plan is established, with staff, the resident and their family setting goals for discharge.
 With an interdisciplinary team approach, each discipline can strive to help the resident reach their goals.
 Therapists may visit resident’s homes prior to discharge to offer suggestions and to determine therapy needs prior to returning home.
 A discharge care plan meeting is also held in which home healthcare, outpatient therapy; meals on wheels, and other services can be discussed.